cms-patatrack/patatrack-website/wiki/cuda2cupla.md

 By including this file instead of `<cuda_to_cupla.hpp>` we managed to use a single header file for all the target devices.
 This requires to declare the `FOR_CUDA` macro in the build configuration, as can be seen in the above examples.

-When using external libraries which uses CUDA internally, as eigen, **the order of the includes is important**.
-We realized that by including Eigen after cupla, the macro definitions of cupla completely broke eigen, thus it is important to include it earlier.
+When using external libraries which uses CUDA internally, as Eigen, **the order of the includes is important**.
+We realized that by including Eigen after cupla, the macro definitions of cupla completely broke Eigen, thus it is important to include it earlier.

 This is something to keep in mind when considering moving a large codebase with many dependencies as all of those may have to be patched to be *cupla compliant*.